ImageMagick Hosting: Compare Hosting

 What is ImageMagick?

-Why use ImageMagick instead of a GUI-based program like Photoshop or gimp?
+Why use ImageMagick instead of Photoshop or gimp?

 What type of commands can I send to ImageMagick?

-There are hundreds of commands you can send to ImageMagick, including commands to set font style, add shading, scale images, resize and rotate images, blur parts of the image, and more.
+ImageMagick can set a font style, add shading, scale images, resize and rotate images, blur parts of the image, and more.
 You can find a complete list of command options and specific coding requirements on the ImageMagick website.

 What programming languages support ImageMagick?